Hand Cut: Reception and reviews

 As with the previous album, Hand Cut received many good reviews in the media.
 Smash Hits gave the album a 7 out of 10 rating, but thought that the over production was sometimes overpowering and preferred the quieter songs on the album (referencing "Where the Ending Starts").
 The review stated that the album was well-produced however, saying it was "...another busy Andy Hill-directed epic.
 The trademarks are all here: ferocious production, terrific drum sound and booming choruses".
 Record Mirror claimed that "Run for Your Life" was too similar to a previous single "My Camera Never Lies", but did state that the group were now making "exceedingly good pop music".
 Writing for Irish magazine, RTÉ Guide, reviewer Brendan Martin gave the album a positive review, saying "Hand Cut follows the formula of their previous albums.
 There are two singles along with a selection of good pop songs".
 The New Straits Times gave the album a largely negative review saying that it was "overly clean, lacking a rough hewn edge".
 It did however single out two tracks which rose above "the mundane", namely "10,9,8,7,6,5,4" and "If You Can't Stand the Heat" calling them "catchy".

 NME gave "Run for Your Life" a particularly good review, saying that the group were at their peak and singling out praise to producer, Andy Hill.
 Member Mike Nolan has listed track "You Love Love" as the best of their own songs.

-In 2017, Classic Pop magazine reviewed the album positively, saying that it was "state-of-the-art pop", mentioning tracks "10,9,8,7,6,5,4" and "Running Out of Time".
+In 2017, Classic Pop reviewed the album positively, saying that it was "state-of-the-art pop", mentioning tracks "10,9,8,7,6,5,4" and "Running Out of Time".